 With a grim stare into nothing, she hugged her knees.
-“My father lived in these hills; he wouldn’t leave when the messengers arrived.
-He served long in the royal army and had come to retire.
-When I got news of the danger here, I journeyed from Oldport to the lake town, meaning to find him and take him back south, but prospectors at the inn told me that he meant to stay.
+Her reply when it came sounded well rehearsed: “My father lived in these hills.
+He had served long in the royal army and came here to retire.
+When I got news of the danger, I journeyed from Oldport to the lake town, meaning to take him back south, but prospectors at the inn told me that he had refused to leave.
 One of them sketched me a map, and I rode out some days ago.
 Orcs stole my horse when I scouted the lava beds on foot.”

 “And you’ve been here since?”
 Zadrian asked.
 She looked doubtful.
 “You never found your father?”

 Lydia glanced at them sidelong, then slunk lower over her knees.
 “I found him.”
 She went quiet a while.
-“Just where the prospector said I would, but then giants and the orcs found us, just when he agreed to leave.
+“Just where the prospector said I would.
+But then giants and the orcs found us, just when he agreed to come with me.
 He had a hut on the edge of the flow, not far from the tower back that way.
 They dragged us out.
 He tried to fight, but the orcs overpowered and held him.
 A man was with them, Vidal.”
 She shuddered and then spat.
-“He was… cruel.
+“He was . . . cruel.
 Later, he took us to a secret door in the hills.”

 The baron handed over his vellum map to Arslan, who showed it to her.
 “Here?” he asked.
 “Up in this cleft?”

-The woman paused and, Megaera thought, calculated.
+The woman paused and, Megaera thought, made some calculation.
 “No,” she said.
 “Not there.
 A different place, over that way,” and she pointed straight over the lava flow, perpendicular to the line they had come.

 “What then?” asked Zadrian.

 “Vidal said they needed me to occupy the tower, to make myself visible, and to help the giant ambush anyone who came to rescue me.
-He said that in a fortnight, all the lands to the town would be under his control, that he would come back for me, and that if in the meantime I had held my post, he would make me his consort and let my father live.”
+He said that in a fortnight, all the lands to the town would be under his control.
+He said he would come back for me, and that if in the meantime I had held my post, he would make me his consort and let my father live.”

 “Why did you run from the giant?” asked Megaera.
 “Why just then?”